 ---|---|---|---|---|

-3 | Biomolecular simulation and modeling | KEI MORITSUGU | 32 | We aim to establish a regular meeting for a diverse group of researchers engaged in the simulation and modeling of biomolecular systems, including proteins, nucleic acids, and lipid membranes, to provide a forum for specialized discussions and networking.
-The meetings will cover topics such as structural modeling and simulation of biomolecular systems, mathematical modeling that integrates simulation and experimental data, as well as predictions and design of structure and function.
-With the recent advancements in technologies like machine learning, rapid information exchange is essential for the development of this field. |
+1 | Biomolecular simulation and modeling | TAKEFUMI YAMASHITA | 33 | We would like to hold a regular meeting where diverse researchers working on simulations and modeling of biomolecular systems—including proteins, nucleic acids, and lipid membranes—can come together for in-depth discussions and exchanges.
+The scope includes structural modeling and simulation of biomolecular systems, mathematical modeling that fuses simulations with experimental data, structure and function prediction, and design.
+In recent years, new technologies such as machine learning have been introduced, and thus rapid information sharing is crucial for the advancement of this field. |

-4 | Mechanobiology | NAOTAKA NAKAZAWA | 20 | Mechanobiology has developed as a discipline that aims to elucidate mechanisms of the sensing and response to physical stimuli in our body at different scales.
+2 | Mechanobiology | HIROMI MIYOSHI | 22 | Mechanobiology has developed as a discipline that aims to elucidate mechanisms of the sensing and response to physical stimuli in our body at different scales.
 Since the field covers perspectives and experimental approaches on trans-scales, from the molecular to the cellular and tissue levels, further development of mechanobiology needs a subgroup where multidisciplinary researchers can discuss their ideas closely.
 We will contribute to enhancing the presence of the Biophysical Society of Japan through joint activities with other biophysical societies worldwide, exchanges with the field of medical biology, and future collaboration with private companies. |

-6 | Artificial Cell Model & Molecular Robotics | HIRONORI SUGIYAMA | 91 | Peering into the molecular mechanisms of life has long attracted researchers from all over the world.
+4 | Artificial Cell Model & Molecular Robotics | KAITO SEO | 92 | Peering into the molecular mechanisms of life has long attracted researchers from all over the world.
 As more discoveries have been made into the inner workings of living systems, we not only gain understanding but also an ability to utilize this knowledge and play with the building blocks of life.
 As research into artificial cells and molecular robotics is trending, we have established this subgroup to connect and foster an international research community for discussions that incorporate a wide range of research fields which intersect with this topic.
-Last year we organized a highly successful Japan-Korea workshop on bottom-up synthetic biology (more than 100 registered participants) and an introductory seminar on protein design (more than 400 registered participants).
+Last year, we organized a highly successful symposium on bottom-up synthetic biology (more than 100 registered participants), a seasonal seminar series, and lunch seminars in which the first authors introduced their very recent publications.
 Our research community has attracted considerable interest from young researchers, including postdocs in their early careers, PhD students, and even undergraduates.
 In our annual seminar, we provide exciting opportunities for these young scientists to share their work, as well as invited lectures from established researchers.
 We hope that the continuation of the subgroup will highly encourage researchers with diverse expertise, which should accelerate the related science and increase Japan's presence in this field. |